CorySimon/CorySimon.github.io/_posts/articles/2015-03-29-atom-coloring-in-matplotlib.md

 df_toy["Counts"] = np.array([8, 4, 4])  # atom counts
 {% endhighlight %}

-To make the bar plot, we need to define the array of colors for the atoms in `df_toy`.
+To make the bar plot, we need to define the array of colors corresponding to the atoms in `df_toy`.
 We can do this with a list comprehension calling `get_color()`:

 {% highlight python %}
 colors = [get_color(a) for a in df_toy['Atoms']]
 {% endhighlight %}

 Now, `colors` is a list of RGB color tuples corresponding to `C`, `H`, and `O`.
-We can pass this list of colors to Matplotlib, as shown in making the bar plot above:
+We can pass this list of colors to Matplotlib to make the bar plot shown above:

 {% highlight python %}
 fig, ax = plt.subplots()